 Sometimes you will hear about the stabbing method or the sewing method when working embroidery stitches.
-In fact, many of the stitch tutorials here show or describe these different methods for the same stitch.
+Many of the stitch tutorials on The Spruce show or describe these different methods for the same stitch.
 Which might leave you wondering what’s the difference and is one better than the other?

 However, you can work many embroidery stitches with either method.
 The benefit to this is that you can find a stitching style that works for you and for the embroidery you’re working on.